In This Topic

 Probe thermometers will sound an alarm when cooking time or desired temperature have been reached.
 Some models can be set to alarm at a low temperature reading, alerting you when the fire is dying out.
 They’re a neat gadget, sell for $30-60, and are quite popular among barbecue enthusiasts.
 Links to some great probe thermometers can be found on the BBQ Shopping page.

 Remote probe thermometers are a more sophisticated version of probe thermometer.
-The most popular is the Maverick ET-733 thermometer.
+One of the most popular is the ThermoPro TP20 Wireless Thermometer.
 It features two probes—one for cooker temp, one for meat temp—that connect to a radio transmitter outside the cooker.
-The transmitter sends temperature readings up to 75 feet to a base unit located inside your house.
+The transmitter sends temperature readings up to 300 feet to a base unit located inside your house.

-For the tech-savvy barbecuer, consider the iGrill 2 remote probe thermometer.
-It supports 2-4 probes and transmits temperature readings to your iPhone, iPad, or iPod Touch via Bluetooth.
+For the Weber fan, consider the Weber Connect Smart Grilling Hub.
+It supports 2-4 probes and transmits temperature readings to your smartphone via WiFi or Bluetooth.

 Another alternative is the ThermoWorks Smoke, a two-probe thermometer base unit that pairs to multiple wireless receivers and connects to a Wi-Fi gateway with smartphone app.